rpruim/Lock5withR/README.md

 ```

 This package contains all of the data sets used in the package and the `locket()` function which can be used to run any of
-417 code chunks from the campanion.
+417 code chunks from the companion.

 For example: